xli1224/stephenmcd.github.com/_posts/tumblr/2011-08-13-real-time-web-apps-with-django-and-websockets.md

 ---
 layout: post
-title: "Real-time Web Apps with Django and WebSockets"
+title: Real-time Web Apps with Django and WebSockets
+tags:
+- django
+- websockets
+- socket.io
 ---
 I recently took part in [Django Dash](http://djangodash.com), the annual hackathon where teams of up to three compete to build the best [Django](http://djangoproject.com) project they can within 48 hours.
 This year